 Mohammed was arrested in June, and was charged with terrorism, firearms and telecom fraud in September.
 Six of the ten charges against him and 22 others were subsequently dropped in a court hearing on January 22.

-Another possible challenger is veteran politician Berhanu Nega, whose Coalition for Unity and Democracy (CUD) party is scheduled to compete in the upcoming race and could draw urban support.
+Another possible challenger is veteran politician Berhanu Nega, whose Ethiopian Citizens for Social Justice Party (EZEMA) party is scheduled to compete in the upcoming race and could draw urban support.

 “As Prosperity Party seems to be in control but unpopular in Oromia, while the opposition is weak but has decent amount of support, it is a bit hard to know what will happen on polling day.
 It raises the prospect that the election in that region could be quite repressive and violent,” Davison says.